Hawkeye (Kate Bishop)

-Hawkeye (Katherine Elizabeth Bishop) is a fictional character appearing in American comic books published by Marvel Comics.
+Katherine Elizabeth "Kate" Bishop is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Allan Heinberg and artist Jim Cheung, Bishop first appeared in Young Avengers #1 (April 2005).
 She is the third character and first female to take the Hawkeye name, after Clint Barton of the Avengers and Wyatt McDonald of the Squadron Supreme.
 Her costume appearance is patterned on the first Hawkeye and Mockingbird.
-After forming the third iteration of the West Coast Avengers with Gwen Poole, Kate and Gwen adopt a land-shark named Jeff, who they raise in his solo series It's Jeff!.
+After forming the third iteration of the West Coast Avengers with Gwenpool, Kate and Gwen adopt Jeff the Land Shark, whom they raise in his solo series It's Jeff!.

-Hailee Steinfeld portrays Kate Bishop in the Marvel Cinematic Universe (MCU).
+Hailee Steinfeld portrays Kate Bishop in the Marvel Cinematic Universe (MCU), starting with the Disney+ miniseries Hawkeye (2021).

 Publication history

 Hawkeye first appeared in Young Avengers #1 (April 2005), created by writer Allan Heinberg and artist Jim Cheung.
 She is first introduced as Kate Bishop and in issue #12, she takes up the Hawkeye mantle as the original Hawkeye was dead at the time after being killed in Avengers #502.

 Alongside Clint Barton, Kate co-starred in Matt Fraction and David Aja's series Hawkeye (2012).
 Hawkeye then appeared in the Young Avengers (2013) series by Kieron Gillen and Jamie McKelvie.
 Kate co-starred with Clint in the All-New Hawkeye (2015) series by Jeff Lemire and Ramon Perez, redesigned by Leonardo Romero.

+Cover of Hawkeye #1 (December 2016).
+Art by Julian Totino Tedesco.

 Kate starred in her own Hawkeye book, written by Kelly Thompson, starting in the fall 2016 as part of the Marvel Now! relaunch.
 The book was cancelled with its 16th issue in early 2018.
 Thompson would then create the 2018 incarnation of the West Coast Avengers, which featured Kate as the team leader.
-Kate forms this team with Gwen Poole (after the two met in The Unbelievable Gwenpool) and the series features them adopting Jeff the Land Shark.
+Kate forms this team with Gwenpool (after the two met in The Unbelievable Gwenpool) and the series features them adopting Jeff the Land Shark.

 Starting September 2021, Kate and Gwen would feature in Jeff's solo series, titled It's Jeff! and again written by Thompson with artists Gurihiru, initially released digitally on Marvel Unlimited before being published physically.

 In November 2021, the five-issue limited series Hawkeye: Kate Bishop, by Marieke Nijkamp and Enid Balám, set after West Coast Avengers (2018) was released.
 This corresponded with Kate's Marvel Cinematic Universe (MCU) introduction in the Disney+ series Hawkeye (2021).

 As part of the 2024 Venom War event, Kate, Gwen, and Jeff was featured in the one-shot Venom War: It's Jeff #1 (November 2024), again written by Thompson and illustrated by Gurihiru.
-Kate, Gwen, and Jeff return in the limited series Gwenpool (2025), by writer Cavan Scott and artist Stefano Nesi, which focuses on Gwen and Kate as they team up with Peter Parker in confronting the resurrected X-31 (Gwen Stacy).
+Kate, Gwen, and Jeff return in the limited series Gwenpool (2025), by writer Cavan Scott and artist Stefano Nesi, which focuses on Gwen and Kate as they team up with Peter Parker in confronting the resurrected Gwen Stacy.